 + PRO: Healthcare options to suit a broad range of budgets

 Expats living in Italy do have access to a solid public healthcare system.
 That said, despite doctors being highly qualified, the service at some hospitals is undermined by bureaucratic issues.
 Most people prefer to use a mixture of private and public healthcare options.
 Having a broad range of options allows expats to use the facilities that best meet their circumstances.

 Education in Rome

 Public schooling in Italy is free until the age of 16 when parents will need to pay a negligible amount for enrolment.
 This option is viable for expat students who speak Italian fluently or have families who are looking to settle down in Rome for a longer period.

-- CON: Fees at international schools are very high
+- CON: Fees at international schools are remarkably high

 Rome has long been a popular expat destination.
 There is a range of international schooling options to support the expat population and Italians who opt for these schools.
-However, fees at many of these institutions are high so expats should try to negotiate an allowance to cover these costs as part of their employment package, if possible.
+That said, fees at many of these institutions can be extremely high so expats should try to negotiate an allowance to cover the costs as part of their employment package, if possible.